a-synchronous/rubico/README.md

 // { userId: 1, id: 5, title: 'laboriosam mollitia...', completed: false }
 ```

-rubico exposes semantically related methods of its core API as property functions.
+For different but semanticaly related functionality, rubico exposes additional methods as property functions.
 For example,

  * `map` - apply a mapper function concurrently
  * `map.pool` - apply a mapper function concurrently with a concurrency limit